SINGAPORE – A HIGH-DENSITY CITY WITH SPORTING CHARACTERS

 Singapore demonstrates extremely high levels of annual rainfall.
 However, longer periods of dry weather conditions are rather the norm on a typical day in Singapore (the rain episodes are mostly relatively short, intense and thundery).

 Although numerous physical activities are carried out in air-conditioned indoor facilities (such as various fitness courses, squash, table tennis or volleyball), it needs to be pointed out that the 10 most popular sports among Singaporeans are activities that can be performed in outdoor environment, bar gym workout and home exercising – according to the latest national survey.
 At first glance, the above-mentioned meteorological data on temperature, humidity and rainfall imply that sporty residents endure harsh meteorological conditions when wanting to exercise outdoors in Singapore.
-And yet such conditions do not seem to deter the city’s residents from participating in sporting activities.
-In order to avoid the hottest temperatures and the highest UV-indices sporty folks simply choose to exercise in the early morning or early evening hours (and these periods of time are convenient for most residents with full-time jobs, too).
+And yet such conditions do not seem to deter the city’s residents from participating in active and sporting lifestyle.
+In order to avoid the hottest temperatures and the highest UV-indices sporty folks simply choose to exercise in the early morning or early evening hours (and conveniently, these periods of time suit most residents with full-time jobs).
 Besides, Singaporeans typically use a number of conventional strategies for making exercising under hot and humid conditions more comfortable, such as cooling, sufficient fluid intake and adequate clothing.

-In all, Singapore’s hot climate appears to be a boon rather than a burden.
+In all, Singapore’s hot climate appears to be a boon rather than a burden for urban sporting lifestyle.
 Residents take advantage of the pleasantly warm morning and evening/night temperatures by embedding outdoor physical activities into their everyday life.
-Hence, its tropical climate will undoubtedly play an important role in creating and eventually promoting a novel sporting lifestyle city image (on this topic, please read ‘Towards creating a distinctive sporting lifestyle city identity’).
+Hence, its tropical climate will undoubtedly play an important role in creating and eventually promoting a novel sporting lifestyle city image (on this topic, please read the chapter ‘Towards Creating a Distinctive Sporting Lifestyle City Identity’).

 In an attempt to reduce the risk for participants of being exposed to high temperatures and extreme UV indices, the highly popular weekend running events in Singapore usually take place in the early morning hours.